georgekinnear/shiny-comparative-judgement/step0-participant-info.md

-## Comparative jdugement: Informed Consent Form
+## Comparative judgement: Informed Consent Form

 Please read the participant information sheet and save a copy for your reference: